Lost Green Card: How to Replace Your Lost Green Card (Step-by-Step)

 Keep in mind that you can only apply for the carrier documentation in the following circumstances:

-• You are a lawful permanent resident and you are returning from temporary travel abroad of less than one year, and your green card has been lost, stolen, or destroyed; or
+• You are a lawful permanent resident and you are returning from temporary travel abroad of less than one year, and your green card has been lost, stolen, or destroyed, in which case you may need to replace a stolen green card; or

 • You are a lawful permanent resident and are returning from temporary travel abroad of less than two years, and your reentry permit has been lost, stolen, or destroyed.